Taskmaster The Podcast *Best of TM NZ S2 Part 2*

 i would have said yes but then you've got haley and mel who are like extremely competitive people even some like i'm i know i'm competitive but they give me a run for my money

-great well we need to see you've got um but everyone's well everyone has like has had a history of being like you know athletes um i think that really
+great well we need to see you've got um but everyone's Well, everyone

-Like, Haley's done, there's a very New Zealand-specific sport called marching, and she's done it her whole entire life.
+comes out.
+Like, Haley's done, uh, there's a really New Zealand-specific sport called marching, and she's done it her whole entire life.

-I do like whatever we talk about, it always ends with, and Josh, and Josh too.
+I do like whatever we talk about, it always ends with and Josh, and Josh, too.
+And Josh is there.

 vegans,